 Charges of Employee Dishonesty

 In employee dishonesty cases, charges of obtaining money or goods illegally as an employee are often brought under the Fraud Act 2006.
-Part of the reason for the introduction of this law was to close gaps in the law caused by new types of theft involving technology which did not exist when the previous fraud offences were introduced.
+Part of the reason for the introduction of this law was to close gaps in the law caused by new types of theft involving technology that did not exist when the previous fraud offences were introduced.
 Theft offences are often prosecuted under the Theft Act 1968.

 Theft at work or in the context of employment- what must be proven?